Enterprise Content Management Services

 Content management is a nebulous term.
-When we refer to content management we are talking about monitoring the content of your network activity.
+When we refer to content management, we’re talking about monitoring all content of your network activity.
 This includes websites, email and instant messaging — with a focus on security compliance, auditing and oversight.

 Website Content Monitoring

-Website content monitoring filters out and blocks websites that are either inappropriate or not pertinent to the daily work and purpose of your business.
-It also filters out malicious content and websites that normal anti-virus and anti-spyware programs may miss.
+Website content monitoring filters and blocks websites that are either inappropriate or not pertinent to the daily work and purpose of your business.
+It also filters malicious content and websites that normal anti-virus and anti-spyware programs may miss.
 Our website content monitoring tools give IT staff the ability to set specific approval criteria, discover if users are attempting to access blocked content, and adapt website policies to meet the changing needs of your business.

 Network Activity Monitoring